David Baddiel: Personal life

 Baddiel has been in a relationship since 1998 with fellow comedian Morwenna Banks, and they married in 2017.
 They currently live in North London with their two children: a daughter named Dolly (b.
 2001) and a son named Ezra (b.
 2004).
-Despite his upbringing, he has described himself as a "10 out of 10 atheist" and as a "fundamentalist" Jewish atheist.
+Despite his upbringing, he has described himself as a "10 out of 10 atheist" and as a Jewish atheist.
 He suffers from insomnia, about which he has written guest articles.

 Baddiel is an avid fan of the rock band Genesis and introduced them at their Turn It On Again: The Tour press conference in 2006.
 He also provided sleeve notes for the reissue of the album Nursery Cryme as part of the Genesis 1970–1975 boxed set.
 He is a fan of the band's former lead singer Peter Gabriel, and a diarist for The Times once incorrectly reported that he had been "loud and offensive" while attending one of Gabriel's concerts, misidentifying musician Ian Broudie, something Baddiel has referred to in his live act.
 He is also a fan of David Bowie and marked Bowie's 65th birthday in 2012 by expressing a desire to see him come out of retirement.
 He attended the tribute concert to Bowie at London's Union Chapel following Bowie's death in 2016 and addressed the audience, describing Bowie as "the greatest tunesmith we have".